RianaAllen/WritingSamples/Work Product/How_To/Markdown_Example.md

 ### Signing up
 Use these steps to create an account.
 If you already have an account, skip to the next section on logging in.
 1. Open any web browser and type [just-eat.co.uk](just-eat.co.uk) into the navigation bar and press the Enter key.
-    - This will bring you to the Just Eat homepage.
+   a.
+This will bring you to the Just Eat homepage.
 <figure>
 	<img src="Images/Homepage.png"
 		width: 1000;
 		alt="Just Eat Homepage">
 </figure>

-1. Click the “Log in” link in the upper right corner.
+2. Click the “Log in” link in the upper right corner.
 <figure>
 	<img src="Images/Log_inButton.png"
 		width: 1000;
 		alt="Just Eat Login Button">
 </figure>

-1. Click the “Sign up” link under the login button.
+3. Click the “Sign up” link under the login button.
 <figure>
 	<img src="Images/SignUpLink.png"
 		width: 1000;